The start of this story is far less interesting than the rest of it, but every vasectomy tale needs a beginning.

 After pacing the room, the nurse and coordinator came back in, finished some clean up, and I eventually discovered just how much iodine they managed to use (it stained the sheets and I still had quite a bit on my thighs).
 Some last minute questions – you may eat or drink immediately, but hold off on the alcohol for a week.
 I knew from research and the consent form that sperm is still present, so hold off on unprotected sex until you’re… erm, drained…

 Now clothed and reassembled, the coordinator and I head back downstairs, where I find my wife and eventually return home… The story isn’t over yet, however — apparently, to enter the ward to reach my hospital room, my wife needed to deposit an ID.
 A sensible enough system… except when she decided to leave, the desk which held her ID had closed / locked up.
 No one bothered to find her, tell her, or indicate their hours in any way… She returned the following day to get it back, but this is at best an effect of less-than-optimal communication…

 OK, so I’m well aware of my privilege, my general lack of knowledge of hospitals / medical institutions, and I freely admit I’m far from a patient patient.
 My expectations were high, based on the following facts:

 - I’m visiting one of the biggest hospitals in a country that’s supposedly working to improve its medical tourism

-- This is a simple, elective, outpatient surgery on an otherwise reasonably healthy person.
+- This is a simple, elective, outpatient surgery on an otherwise reasonably healthy (if a bit overweight) person.

 The medical / surgery side gets a solid A (let’s say a 95 out of 100).
 All facilities appeared modern and functional, and with the exception of maybe a bit too much personal talk between the medical staff, everyone was dressed and acted like professionals.
 My only other quibble here was how some of the prevailing advice seen across the internet about vasectomies simply wasn’t being used here.